jbellma/equipment-rental/phase-3/README.md

 ### TASK 3: Storage of Lifting Equipment and Customer Information

-The program will enable the storage of numerous lifting devices and costumers (no limit).
+The program will enable the storage of numerous lifting devices and custumers (no limit).
 Equipment and customer data can be modified at any moment.

 - All equipment will be arranged in chronological order.
 Every time the user chooses to insert a new lifting equipment (***option 1***), the list of all existing         equipment will be displayed.

-- Customers will always be arranged in accordance with their NID (from lowest to highest).
+- Customers will always be arranged in accordance to their NID (from lowest to highest).

   Every time the user inserts a new client, the program will check that one ***NID*** is not shared by more than one client.
 It will also show the complete list of clients in an orderly manner. ***NID*** number 12345678 precedes ***NID*** number 8765432.